 WebTitan Cloud for WiFi is a robust content filtering solution for organizations that offer a Wi-Fi network for students.
 Easy to implement and manage, there is no limit to the number of devices or hotspots that can connect to WebTitan Cloud for WiFi.

 All solutions have three-tiered filtering controls to maximize granularity, and low maintenance overheads.
 The software driving WebTitan´s web content filters in updated automatically and includes a reporting suite through which administrators can be advised of attempts to circumnavigate the filtering parameters via email.
 They also deliver filtered Internet access with imperceptible latency.

 Speak with SpamTitan about Internet Filtering and CIPA Compliance

 Even if your school, library or college has a web filtering solution in place, it may still be worthwhile to speak with SpamTitan about Internet filtering and CIPA compliance.
-We will offer you a free thirty day trial of the most suitable WebTitan solution for your current set up so you can compare the effectiveness of WebTitan against your current web content filtering solution.
+We will offer you a free fourteen day trial of the most suitable WebTitan solution for your current set up so you can compare the effectiveness of WebTitan against your current web content filtering solution.
 The same offer applies if you do not already have a web filtering solution in place.
 Contact us for more details.